The Tories Are Exploiting A New Spending Loophole To Launch A Last-Minute Facebook Ad Blitz

-The Conservatives have launched a barrage of targeted Facebook adverts ahead of tomorrow's general election which make the most of a previously-unnoticed loophole in electoral law to enable the party to spend a near-unlimited amount on localised messages in key target constituencies, BuzzFeed News has learned.
+The Conservatives have launched a barrage of targeted Facebook adverts ahead of tomorrow's general election that make the most of a previously unnoticed loophole in electoral law to enable the party to spend a near-unlimited amount on localised messages in key target constituencies, BuzzFeed News has learned.

 The party's superior online advertising efforts have already attracted substantial attention in recent weeks, with hundreds of thousands of pounds being spent pushing anti-Labour attack adverts into Facebook feeds.
-The majority focus on the supposed deficiencies in Jeremy Corbyn's policies and his team.
+The majority have focused on the supposed deficiencies in Jeremy Corbyn's policies and his team.

-Localised online political advertising has previously been constrained by a UK law which requires any material mentioning a local party candidate to be counted as part of strict local campaign spending limits, which can be as low as £12,000 per candidate per constituency.
+Localised online political advertising has previously been constrained by a UK law that requires any material mentioning a local party candidate to be counted as part of strict local campaign spending limits, which can be as low as £12,000 per candidate per constituency.

-However, the Conservatives have now spotted a previously underused loophole which means that even adverts which mention a specific constituency – but not the local candidate or local policies – can be paid out of the national campaign budget, which can be up to £19 million.
+However, the Conservatives have now spotted a previously underused loophole that means even adverts that mention a specific constituency – but not the local candidate or local policies – can be paid out of the national campaign budget, which can be up to £19 million.

-"If it's promoting the national party and national policies, then regardless of whether it mentions the constituency name or not then it's national spend," an Electoral Commission spokesperson confirmed to BuzzFeed News, while adding that this is different if it talks "about a candidate's views and a candidate's policies".
+"If it's promoting the national party and national policies, then regardless of whether it mentions the constituency name or not then it's national spend," an Electoral Commission spokesperson told BuzzFeed News, adding that the situation is different if it talks "about a candidate's views and a candidate's policies".

-The end result is that Conservative paid-for Facebook ads, which only appear to voters in a single targeted constituency and look remarkably like localised adverts, can be legally counted as national spending.
+The end result is that Conservative paid-for Facebook ads that only appear to voters in a single targeted constituency and look remarkably like localised adverts can be legally counted as national spending.

 In one example from Westminster North, obtained by BuzzFeed News, the advert repeatedly mentions "your constituency", features the words "Westminster North" in the graphic, and emphasises that local voters in the constituency could determine who gets into Downing Street.

-Underlining the extent the advert is specifically targeted at local voters in that constituency, it also quotes an Evening Standard headline entitled "shock surge for Labour in London".
+Underlining the extent to which the advert is specifically targeted at local voters in that constituency, it also quotes an Evening Standard headline that reads "Shock surge for Labour in London".

-However, because the advert does not mention the local candidate or their policies then legally it does not have to be counted under the £12,000 per candidate spending limit.
+However, because the advert does not mention the local candidate or their policies, legally it does not have to be counted under the £12,000-per-candidate spending limit.
 In effect, this essentially enables the Conservatives to legally spend an unlimited amount paying for the advert to be shown to every Facebook user in the constituency and in the process completely circumvent existing spending restrictions.

-Localised Conservative Facebook adverts which can legally be paid out of national campaign funds are being spotted across the country and could prove to be crucial in driving turnout in key marginal seats, especially in areas where the Conservatives are lacking sufficient volunteers.
+Localised Conservative Facebook adverts that can legally be paid out of national campaign funds are being spotted across the country and could prove to be crucial in driving turnout in key marginal seats, especially in areas where the party is lacking sufficient volunteers.

-In a separate example, shared with BuzzFeed News by the Bureau of Investigative Journalism working in conjunction with the political tracking site Who Targets Me, the Conservatives are paying to promote localised versions of attacks on the so-called "garden tax", featuring the name of a local constituency and the amount of tax that would allegedly be levied.
+In a separate example, shared with BuzzFeed News by the Bureau of Investigative Journalism working in conjunction with the political tracking site Who Targets Me, the Conservatives are paying to promote localised versions of attacks on the so-called garden tax, featuring the name of a local constituency and the amount of tax that would allegedly be levied.

 Again, this can legally be paid out of Conservatives' national campaign budget, since it fails to mention any local candidate or local policy, despite being highly targeted to an individual constituency.